By Brian PJ Cronin

 Ford has already inspired eighth-grade students at the Garrison School to calculate how much money the district could save by switching to geothermal energy (a system in place in the Putnam Valley district), and sixth-graders to make documentaries about climate change.
 She led a group of eighth-graders on April 20 to a Youth Climate Summit at Columbia University, which prompted them to investigate how to introduce composting at their schools.

 “It’s important for kids to realize that they have a voice and power,” she said.
 “I tell them: You can go to town hall meetings and talk.
 You can go to school board meetings and talk.
 People will listen to you!”

 If young people don’t get involved, noted David Strayer at the Cary Institute, we will have to trust that the next generation or the next, will.
-“If we don’t start more aggressively on this stuff, someday your granddaughter is going to be interviewing my great-grandson and asking what we can do about climate change in the Hudson Valley.”The Current is a nonprofit supported by its readers; please consider a year-end gift.
+“If we don’t start more aggressively on this stuff, someday your granddaughter is going to be interviewing my great-grandson and asking what we can do about climate change in the Hudson Valley.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.